wonder-mice/zf_log/README.md

 ### Core logging library for C, Objective-C and C++

-Following the [Unix way](https://en.wikipedia.org/wiki/Unix_philosophy), this library provides the logging core which can be used directly or extended to achieve desired behavior.
+Following the [Unix way](https://en.wikipedia.org/wiki/Unix_philosophy), this library provides the logging core which can be used directly or extended.
 In essence, it's a thin wrapper around snprintf() function.
 By implementing less than 20% of functionality found in more sophisticated and feature reach libraries, it covers more than 80% of common use cases.
 Found to be particularly useful in cross-platform applications and on mobile/embedded platforms.
 Focus is made on simplicity, ease of use and performance (to be more precise - low overhead).

 Features: